 10 Helpful Tips to Keep Your PTA Transparent

-It seems like every school year, there are a handful of stories about PTA leaders "mismanaging" funds in various ways.
+Every school year, there are a handful of stories about PTA leaders "mismanaging" funds in various ways.
 Some of these stories are as simple as improperly tracking purchases or deposits.
 Others are as egregious as PTA or PTO leaders stealing funds directly from the school group’s bank account.
-Fortunately, these stories are an outlier and should not take away from the amazing work done by the large number of PTA volunteers supporting their students, teachers, and schools.
+Fortunately, these stories are an outlier and should not detract from the amazing work done by many PTA volunteers supporting their students, teachers, and schools.

-How does someone not trained in finance make sure that they don’t inadvertently become a story!
+How does someone not trained in finance ensure they don’t inadvertently become a story?
 To help your school PTA/PTO, we have compiled a list of 10 helpful tips to keep your PTA funds and transactions transparent.

-1. Keep accurate and detailed records of all transactions, whether big or small.
-As they commonly say in the military, "trust but verify."
+1. Keep accurate and detailed records of all big or small transactions.
+As they commonly say in the military, "Trust but verify."
 If a question of mismanagement ever arises, having details of every transaction will help clear up any questions.
 Keep copies of invoices, checks, ledgers, and receipts for up to 6 years.
-Check with your state PTA to see if they have any additional tracking requirements.
+Check with your state PTA to see if they have additional tracking requirements.